 According to your contract with Care Solutions, the member may not be balance billed for any covered service not reimbursed if you do not submit the Patient Summary Form, or for those services which do not meet medical necessity or coverage criteria.
 However, you may file an appeal.

 Only members who have the alternative medicine rider have coverage for acupuncture.
 If a member does not have the alternative medicine rider, we deny requests to cover acupuncture, even if a letter of medical necessity has been submitted.
 Acupuncture services must be rendered in-network and performed by one of the following care provider types:

 - Participating licensed naturopaths

-- Participating care provider (MD or DO) who has been credentialed as physician acupuncturist
+- Participating care provider (MD or DO) who is credentialed as physician acupuncturist

 The pharmacy benefit plan includes a dynamic medication list, referred to as the Prescription Drug List (PDL), and various clinical drug utilization management programs.
 We base these programs on FDA-approved indications and medical literature or guidelines.

-The PDL contains medications in three tiers; Tier 1 is the lowest cost option and Tier 3 is the highest cost option.
-Some of our groups have a 4-tier benefit design.
+The PDL contains medications in three tiers.
+Tier 1 is the lowest cost option, and Tier 3 is the highest cost option.
+Some groups have a 4-tier benefit design.

 To help make medications more affordable, consider whether a Tier 1 or Tier 2 alternative is appropriate if the member is currently taking a Tier 3 medication.
-We perform ongoing reviews of the PDL and updated it at least twice per year.
-Medications requiring notification or prior authorization are noted with a “PA”, medications that require step therapy are noted with “ST” and supply limits with “SL”.
+We perform ongoing reviews of the PDL and make updates at least twice per year.
+Medications requiring notification or prior authorization are noted with a “PA,” medications that require step therapy are noted with “ST” and supply limits with “SL.”